prykdev/Pika/README.md

 # iiec-Task-2

-# 📄 Task Description: Remember initially Vimal Sir has asked everyone to practice the menu making system using CLI, now you have to convert the same menu using CGI.
+# 📄 Task Description:  to convert menu-driven application using CLI to the web app using CGI.

 web based virtual assistant